The RPI Playhouse needs your help.

 The Union and Institute are aware of some of these problems and have proposed some solutions:

-• The Union is building a small theater in its lower floor.
-While this could work for other clubs, the proposed theater isn’t big enough to be used for anything beyond a small showcase, and almost certainly wouldn’t have the technical capabilities that give students real experience.
-Even if it were big enough, the constraints and stress on Players that come with having to load in and load out a show are still present.
+• The Union is building a small performance space in its lower floor and has suggested that the Players could use it.
+While this could work for small showcases, the proposed space isn’t big enough to be used for anything beyond that, and almost-certainly wouldn’t have the same technical capabilities that the Playhouse had.
+Even if it were big enough, the fact that the Players won't have a home there means that the constraints and strain that come with having to load in and load out a show are still present.

-• Players has been renting Russell Sage College’s theater to be able to put on shows.
+• Players has been renting Russell Sage College’s theater and other venues to be able to put on shows.
 A solution that's been proposed is to just keep up the relationship as it’s going now.
-Again, though, the Players are still forced to load in and load out, and the student body writ large is missing the opportunities that come with a Playhouse.
+Again, though, the Players are still forced to load in and load out, and the student body as a whole is missing the opportunities that come with a Playhouse.
+That's before mentioning the rental cost - at Russell Sage College, it costs $3,750 a week for the main theater and $1,750 a week for the smaller theater - which for Players' usage (between 2 and 3 weeks) has totaled up to almost $8,000 for a single show before.

-Neither of these solve the problems that Players, some clubs, or the school are facing without the Playhouse.
-The only viable solutions to these problems are to repair the Playhouse or provide an equivalent space.
-And it’s unlikely that such a building already exists, or that one could be made while costing less than repairing the Playhouse.
+Neither of these solve the problems that Players, clubs in general, or the school are facing without the Playhouse.
+The only viable solutions to these problems are to repair the Playhouse or provide an equivalent space - and it’s unlikely that such a space already exists, or that one could be made while costing less than repairing the Playhouse.

-As the Friends of the Playhouse, our vision is to facilitate the restoration and revitalization of the Playhouse, or at least an equivalent space.
-We wish to see the RPI Players as permanent artists-in-residence on campus, creating a student-led space where members can gain hands-on experience in managing, producing, and performing live theater without the added stress, uncertainty, and constraints that come with not knowing where the next performance will happen.
+As the Friends of the Playhouse, our vision is to facilitate the restoration and revitalization of the Playhouse, or at least an equivalent space for the performing arts.
+We wish to see the RPI Players as permanent artists-in-residence on campus, creating a student-led hub where members can gain hands-on experience in managing, producing, and performing live theater and events without the added strain, uncertainty, and constraints that come with not knowing where the next performance will happen.
 We believe that the Playhouse is not just a building; it is the center of a community.
 Restoring it is an investment not only in infrastructure, but also in the technical freedom and interdisciplinary spirit that attracts so many to RPI.

 The RPI Playhouse